 You can find out more about which ingredients are gluten free, and which may contain hidden gluten, by clicking this link.
 That way you can follow in Pam’s footsteps and make up your own recipes.
 If you do that we would love to hear from you, in the meantime here is Pam’s tasty gluten free dish.

-Gluten Free Brunch Treat Ingredients
+Dairy and Gluten Free Crab Brunch Treat Ingredients

 1 lb (450g) lump crab meat – (wild caught is best)